-Neal White is a Professor of Art at University of Westminster.
-He is Director of CREAM, and a founding member of Ecological Futurisms collective.
-He was a curator of the Soil Assembly at Kochi Muziris Biennale 2023, with Srishti Manipal Institute of Art & Design (IN) Makery (FR) and Hacketeria (CH).
+Neal White is a Professor of Art / Science at University of Westminster.
+He is a Director of the research centre CREAM with Professor May Adadol Ingawanij, where both are founding members of Ecological Futurisms collective.
+He was a curator of the Soil Assembly at Kochi Muziris Biennale 2023, with Meena Vari of Srishti Manipal Institute of Art & Design (IN) Ewen Chardronnet, Makery (FR) and Maya Minder, Hacketeria (CH).
 He is also currently a visiting research at Royal Botanic Gardens at Kew.

 Links to academic publications, talks etc. are accessible via Neal White’s profile at CREAM.